daneoj/Doomers_RayCast_API/index.md

 - Constructor, sets the sprite reference associated with the class instance

 getScaleX()
+- Returns the X scale that the RCSpriteRenderable is rendered with.

 setScaleX(x)
-- Getter and setter for X scale that the RCSpriteRenderable is rendered with.
+- Sets the X scale that the RCSpriteRenderable is rendered with.

 getScaleY()
+- Returns the Y scale that the RCSpriteRenderable is rendered with.

 setScaleY(y)
-- Getter and setter for Y scale that the RCSpriteRenderable is rendered with.
+- Sets the Y scale that the RCSpriteRenderable is rendered with.

 getYOffset()
+- Returns Y offset (how high on the screen the RCSpriteRenderable should be rendered)

 setYOffset(y)
-- Getter and setter for Y offset (allows the user to control how high on the screen the RCSpriteRenderable should be rendered.
+- Sets Y offset

 draw(RC_Camera, position)
 - Draws the sprite if visible (RC_Camera’s current raycasts + position + the sprite’s position are both taken into account)